kingsmanrip/ERPversionBoss/README.md

 - **Payment Method Tracking**: Record and track payments by method (Cash/Check) with check numbers and bank information
 - **Cost Analysis**: Automatic calculation of project costs and profitability
 - **Net Profit Tracking**: Real-time calculation of actual net profit (revenue collected minus expenses) for each project and company-wide
+- **Financial Management System**: Comprehensive tracking of accounts payable, paid accounts, and monthly expenses
+  - Track unpaid bills and their status (pending, paid, overdue)
+  - Record all payments to vendors with detailed information
+  - Monitor recurring monthly expenses by category
+  - View financial reports with interactive charts and visualizations
 - **Responsive UI Design**: Optimized display of financial data with properly sized elements to ensure readability of large numbers

 ## Tech Stack